 HOW TO IMAGE AT

-DSW’s target audience is the average backyard astrophotographer who has a RCOS-for-Site-This-one-80love for the hobby, usually has great equipment, but is plagued by poor skies.
+DSW’s remote observatory is for the average backyard astrophotographer who has a love for the hobby, sometimes has great equipment, but is plagued by poor skies.

 Imagers fortunate enough to have a home observatories don’t have the hassles of setting up for each session, but most locations lack quality skies.